petersilva/drobo-utils/README.txt

 On the other hand, common sense rules do apply.
 Setting the LUN size, or re-formatting a Drobo will erase all your data whether you do it on Linux or any other operating system.
 These are power tools, and they can do some damage to your data if used without proper care.
+For example, the reliability of any storage unit does not reduce the need for backups it only makes doing them easier.
+A Drobo is an excellent place to put backups, but not a substitute for them.
+Backups are the only way to address error 18 (the number of inches in front of the keyboard the source of the issue lies.) and no storage unit can protect against fire or flood.

 .. contents::